RetroLoom/sed1200emu/README.md

 Fuse Low Byte: 0xBF
 Fuse High Bte: 0xD9
 Lock Bit Byte: 0xFF

+### Compiling
+Download and install WinAVR for minimum compiling support.
+Using command prompt or windows powershell, run make in the src directory.

+Note: You can optionally replace the AVR compiling files to manually update to newer versions.

 ### Optional Headers
 There are three headers that are considered optional, but recommended if you are developing or want to reprogram the ATMEGA8 after it is soldered to the board.
 The SPI header will provide connection for flashing, and the UART header will give you access to feedback and debug information for code development.